2014 kidnapping and murders of Israeli teenagers: Initial suspected perpetrators

-Suspects arrest
+Suspects arrested

 After the kidnap of the Israeli teens, Israel commenced Operation Brother's Keeper in the West Bank.
 Israel killed 9 Palestinians and raided 1300 properties including commercial and residential buildings.
-800 Palestinians were arrested without charge or trial.
+800 Palestinians were arrested without immediate charge or trial.
 On 5 August 2014 Israel announced that Israeli security forces arrested Hussam Kawasme, in Shuafat, in connection with the murders.
 During interrogation, Kawasme admitted to being the mastermind behind the attack, in addition to securing the funding from Hamas.
-Kawasme stated that after the boys were killed, Marwan Kawasme and Amer Abu Aysha drove to his house, and they proceeded to bury them in Halhoul, the land Kawasme purchased only a few weeks prior.
+Kawasme stated that after the boys were killed, Marwan Kawasme and Amer Abu Aysha drove to his house, where the three proceeded to bury the victims in Halhoul, the land Kawasme purchased only a few weeks prior.

-By the time of his arrest, Kaswasme had shaved his beard and received a fake passport, in what is believed to be, part of a plan to escape to Jordan.
+By the time of his arrest, Kaswasme had shaved his beard and received a fake passport, in what was believed to be part of a plan to escape to Jordan.

-Officials have stated that additional people arrested in connection with the murders are still being held, but no names have been released.
+Officials stated that additional people arrested in connection with the murders were still being held, but no names were initially released.

-On 20 August, Hamas member Saleh al-Arouri, who lives in Turkey, claimed Hamas' involvement in the abduction and murder, according to an Israeli channel 2 translation.
-He continued on calling the men who perpetrated the act heroic.
-Hugh Lovatt of the European Council on Foreign Relations said al-Arouri's claim was "suspicious": it might reflect a desire to assert his relevance within the Hamas leadership or it may be true, and reflect a power struggle within Hamas itself.
-On 21 August Hamas leader Khaled Mashal claimed Hamas leadership had no prior knowledge of the abductions and murders and had learned about them through the Israeli military.
+On 20 August, Hamas member Saleh al-Arouri, who lived in Turkey, claimed Hamas's involvement in the abduction and murder.
+He continued to describe the perpetrators as heroic.
+Hugh Lovatt of the European Council on Foreign Relations labeled al-Arouri's claim was "suspicious", saying it might have reflected a desire to assert his relevance within the Hamas leadership or, alternatively, was accurate, reflecting a power struggle within Hamas itself.
+On 21 August Hamas leader Khaled Mashal congratulated the kidnapping, but claimed Hamas leadership had no prior knowledge of the abductions and murders and had learned about them through the Israeli military.

-The following day, NGO Shurat HaDin, contacted US Attorney General Eric Holder to request extradition of al-Arouri.
-Although Turkey and Israel do not have an extradition agreement, the US and Turkey do, which it can use to extradite those who commit terrorists acts against US citizens.
+The following day, NGO Shurat HaDin contacted US Attorney General Eric Holder to request extradition of al-Arouri.
+Although Turkey and Israel do not have an extradition agreement, the US and Turkey do, which it can use to extradite those who commit terrorist acts against US citizens.

-Suspects killings
+Suspects killed

-The two suspects Marwan Kawasme and Amar Abu Aysha were staying in a house in Hebron when IDF soldiers and Israeli counter-terrorism members, Yamam, surrounded the building at dawn on 23 September in an attempt to arrest the suspects.
+The two suspects, Marwan Kawasme and Amar Abu Aysha, were staying in a house in Hebron, when IDF soldiers and Israeli counter-terrorism Yamam members surrounded the building at dawn on 23 September, in an attempt to arrest the suspects.
 Israeli forces opened fire on the building and reportedly called on the two suspects to come out.
 With no response the Israeli force began using a bulldozer to bring down the building.
-According to Israeli forces, they shot one of the men as his head rose out of a hole and began firing a rifle.
-After this man fell back into the home, likely dead, Israeli forces again opened fire on the house, utilizing grenades and other explosives this time, killing both men.
+According to Israeli forces, one of the suspects partially rose out of a hole and began firing a rifle, whereupon Israeli forces shot him.
+After this suspect fell back into the home, likely dead, Israeli forces again opened fire on the house, utilizing grenades and other explosives this time, after which both men were confirmed deceased.

-Hebron governor Kamel Hmeid and Hamas spokesman Salah Bardawil both called the suspects martyrs.
+Both Hebron governor Kamel Hmeid and Hamas spokesman Salah Bardawil described the suspects as martyrs, with the latter belatedly insinuating that Hamas had in fact been responsible for the kidnap and murder of the three Israeli teens.
 Hamas leader Khaled Mashal also called the suspects "martyrs" and "heroes."